CartoDB/carto-selfhosted-helm/customizations/README.md

 ### Configure external proxy

-CARTO selfhosted supports working behind a HTTP proxy.
-This proxy is used for the CARTO selfhosted components to connect to external services like Google APIs, Mapbox, etc.
+CARTO self-hosted provides support for operating behind an HTTP proxy.
+The proxy acts as a gateway, enabling CARTO self-hosted components to establish connections with essential external services like Google APIs, Mapbox, and others.

-> :warning: Currently, only HTTP proxy is supported.
+> :warning: Please note that at the moment, only HTTP proxy is supported.

-You can find customizations examples for different proxies in the [proxy](../customizations/proxy/) directory.
+You can use this [customizations](../customizations/proxy/) file as an example.

-The `externalProxy.excludedDomains` property can contain a list of all the domains that shouldn't be proxied.
-This is useful for example to avoid proxying the internal services like the internal Redis or Postgresql.
+The externalProxy.excludedDomains property allows you to specify a comprehensive list of domains that should not be proxied.
+This is useful in scenarios where you want to exclude certain services, such as internal Redis or Postgresql, from being routed through the proxy.

-> :warning: Your proxy user/password credentials will appear in clear text in the environment variables of the CARTO stack components
+> :warning: Please be aware that your proxy user/password credentials will be exposed in clear text within the environment variables of the CARTO components.

 #### Supported datawarehouses

-While some datawarehouses are compatible with the proxy configuration, there are others that will automatically bypass the proxy.It will require you to allow this egress non-proxied traffic if you have a restrictive network policy in place.
+Note that while certain data warehouses can be configured to work with the proxy, there are others that will inherently bypass it.
+Therefore, if you have a restrictive network policy in place, you will need to explicitly allow this egress non-proxied traffic.

  | Datawarehouse | Proxy support |
  | ------------- | ------------- |